Building on other platforms¶

 - Include exe/msi installers for those modules, and modify the

 .nsitemplate to extract and run these during installation.
-This can make your installer bigger and slower, and it may create unwanted start menu shortcuts (e.g. PyQt4 does), so the first option is usually better.
+This can make your installer bigger and slower, and it may create unwanted start menu shortcuts (e.g. PyQt4 does), so it’s a last resort.
 However, if the installer sets up other things on the system, you may need to do this.

 Using data files¶